 - Drafting of regulations relating to prize events;

-- Management of any consumers and/or consumer associations disputes;
+- Management of any consumer and/or consumer association disputes;

 - Assistance in proceedings for unfair commercial practices before the competent authority;

 - Appeal of measures issued by the Competition Authority before judicial authorities;